beshu-tech/readonlyrest-docs/elasticsearch.md

 which looks more useful!

-So, as we seen, the `explode` attribute of a dynamic variable rule can be used to split string with comma separated values into an array.
-But it can only be used in a rule with multivalue context.
+So, as we've seen, the `explode` attribute of a dynamic variable rule can be used to split a string with comma-separated values into an array of strings.
+But it can only be used in a rule with multi value context.

 #### Usage examples